CCI-MOC/hil/docs/rest_api.md

                 - "macaddr", the nic's mac address.
 		- "networks", a JSON object describing what networks are attached to the nic.
 The keys are channels and the values are the names of networks attached to those channels.
         - "port", the port to which the nic is connected to or null if the nic is not connected to any port.
+This field is only visibile if the caller is an admin.
         - "switch", the switch that has the port to which the nic is connected to or null if the nic is not connected to any port.
+Just like port, this is only visible if the caller is an admin.
 	* "metadata", a dictionary of metadata objects

 Response body when run by a non-admin user: